patcg-individual-drafts/private-aggregation-api/README.md

     // The report will be sent to `demo.example`'s reporting endpoint after a
     // delay.
-    privateAggregation.sendHistogramReport({
+    privateAggregation.contributeToHistogram({
       bucket: convertAgeToBucketId(demo["age"]);
       value: 128,  // A predetermined fixed value, see scaling values below.
     });

-    // Could add more sendHistogramReport() calls to measure other demographics.
+    // Could add more contributeToHistogram() calls to measure other demographics.
   }
 }
 register("send-demo-report", SendDemoReportOperation);